bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 With the idea that visualizing and working with higher-dimension objects can be learned, I wondered what else I could do.
 This is that object.
 It's a portfolio piece, really.
 But it does have a lot of blinkenlights.

+# Conclusion

+Talk to an engineer, and somehow they'll try to solve your problem.
+Women know this.
+What they'll never do is try to solve a systemic problem.

+In conclusion, the 'maker movement', those YouTube that say you can build anything, the startup ecosystem, and technology in general, is an exploitative system.
+There's a quote floating around, 'Imagine startups as a carnival midway.
+Everything is just a carnival game.
+The middle class kids can afford a few chances and throw a ball into a bucket a few times.
+Maybe one of them hits it big, and they're going home with a giant stuffed animal.
+The rich kids can afford to throw hundreds of rings onto a bottle.
+They're going to go home with the big stuffed animal, no matter what.
+The poor kids?
+They're the ones working the carnival.'

+This was just a portfolio piece.
+Yeah, building a supercomputer and a GPU-accelerated autorouter and a parallel programming language is _nice_, it's not what I really want.
+I didn't build this for fun.
+I built this out of desperation.
+What I really want is a job.

+I've worked for jobs that.... just forgot to pay me.
+Like I had to remind them.
+I've worked for startups that lost all their money when FTX went belly up.
+Yeah, the company held all their money in a crypto exchange.
+I'm not working for Calacanis again because... well, a coworker was driven to grad school because of him, and that turned out to be the better decision.
+Meanwhile there's a half dozen projects documented on this portfolio that would make great a great business.

+I've been unemployed for a year now, and I've just been throwing my resume into the black hole of LinkedIn.
+I haven't been able to get past any recruiter screenings.

+While you were doing internships in college, I was working at the gas station I could walk to.
+I couldn't get an internship because I couldn't afford a car, and because I lived in the middle of nowhere.
+While you were going from junior to senior developer, I was rotting in jobs where I was so highly underutilized.

+While you're taking your third or fourth vacation of the year, I'm at home, because I don't have money.
+I can't see that well because I need a new prescription for glasses, and I don't have money for the copay.
+Or five hundred bucks for the glasses.
+I _really_ need to go to the dentist.

+I have no savings left.
+I will never own a home.
+Smoking is my retirement plan.
+I'm wondering if the cancer or heart attack will get me first.
+Meritocracy is a god damned lie.

+This is what I can do, while you sit in meetings all day accomplishing nothing but generating Jira tickets.

+Fuck you.
+Give me a job.

 [back](../)